-2. Being visiting scholar at UC Berkeley, working on the phylogeography and documenting the biodiversity of Hawaiian moths.
+2. Being a visiting scholar at UC Berkeley, working on the phylogeography and documenting the biodiversity of Hawaiian moths.
 In particular, I am now focusing on those from lava tube caves, high-elevation areas on the Big Island, and those from the genus Carposina; in the recent past I have focused on Hyposmocoma from the uninhabited island of 'Kaho'olawe.

 4. Working on the “Drunken Monkey” hypothesis regarding the evolutionary origin of ethanol consumption.
 I work with Robert Dudley of UC Berkeley on this project.

 6. Working to develop strategies for conservation of insects.
 My Urban School students and I are currently assisting folks from the University of Hawaii and the US Forest Service on a project to evaluate conservation actions on the Big Island of Hawaii.

 7. Continuing to document the diversity of moths in Hawaiian and other Pacific lava tube caves.